 “Have some sort of list of partnerships or people — small investment firms or potential private investors — you could pitch your company to, and if they like it, they could support it.
 That would be helpful.”

-Introduce businesses to each other
+Introduce business people to each other

 “[Bankers] could make introductions to others within the business community, outside of chambers and things like that.
-And you know that someone’s also already using that bank, so you’re trusting the same people already… those kinds of connections would be very helpful for banks to do.
+And you know that someone’s also already using that bank, so you’re trusting the same people already … those kinds of connections would be very helpful for banks to do.
 That would be going above and beyond, in my opinion.”

 Below are details of how two financial institutions went beyond the usual for small business entrepreneurs.